facebookresearch/banmo/README.md

 <details><summary>[expand]</summary>

 - use `--use_human` for human reconstruction, otherwise it assumes quadruped animals
-- use `--full_mesh` at mesh extraction time to extract a complete surface (disable visibility check)
+- use `--full_mesh` to disable visibility check at mesh extraction time
 - use `--noce_color` at mesh extraction time to assign radiance instead canonical mapping as vertex colors.
 - use `--queryfw` at mesh extraction time to extract forward articulated meshes, which only needs to run marching cubes once.
 - use `--use_cc` maintains the largest connected component for rest mesh in order to set the object bounds and near-far plane (by default turned on).
 Turn it off with `--nouse_cc` for disconnected objects such as hands.